Plan your Universal Windows Platform (UWP) app

 What UI surfaces and commands do you need?
 Review the flows that you identified earlier.
 For each flow, create a rough outline of the steps users take.

 Let's look at the "Share itineraries for friends and families to follow" flow.
-We'll assume that the user has created a trip already.
-Sharing a trip itinerary could require these steps:
+We'll assume that the user has already created a trip.
+Sharing a trip itinerary might require these steps:

 - The user opens the app and sees a list of trips she created.